Jason Qareqare: Whitehaven (loan)

-On 22 July 2022, Qareqare joined Whitehaven in the Championship on loan, alongside teammate Cain Robb.
+On 22 July 2022, Qareqare joined Whitehaven in the RFL Championship on loan, alongside teammate Cain Robb.
 However, the following week, they were both recalled to Castleford without having made an appearance, as the Tigers were unable to name a full 21-man squad due to mounting injury issues.

 Midlands Hurricanes (dual registration)

-Qareqare made 2 appearances for the Midlands Hurricanes in the RFL League 1 in 2023, through their dual registration agreement with Castleford.
+Qareqare made two appearances for the Midlands Hurricanes in the RFL League 1 in 2023, through their dual registration agreement with Castleford.

 Bradford Bulls (loan)

-On 20 April 2023, it was announced that Qareqare had joined the Bradford Bulls in the Championship on an initial 2-week loan deal, continuing on a rolling basis.
+On 20 April 2023, it was announced that Qareqare had joined the Bradford Bulls in the Championship on an initial two-week loan deal, continuing on a rolling basis.
 Tigers head coach Andy Last explained the move; "Jason is a player with huge potential and we want to create a pathway for him.
 Jason needs to work on some aspects of his game and getting some consistent rugby at Bradford will stretch him a little bit more than the reserves."
-In June, having made 2 appearances, he was recalled to Castleford.
+In June, having made two appearances, he was recalled to Castleford.

+2023–26

+For the 2023 season, Qareqare switched from squad number 33 to 31.
+After being recalled from loan in June, he scored the late winning try for Castleford in their 26–24 victory against Leeds Rhinos at the 2023 Magic Weekend.
+He scored again in the two following rounds against Salford and Warrington.
+In round 25, Qareqare scored two tries for Castleford in their 29–12 victory over Hull FC.
+The second of these, a length-of-the-field interception from a Hull scrum play, went on to be voted Castleford's Try of the Season.